 How to Fill and Submit Forms in Cypress

-Since automation is the best way to check the form filling and submitting actions, let’s learn how we can go about testing it using Cypress.
+Since automation is the best way to check the form filling and submitting actions, this guide explains how to fill and submit forms in Cypress.

 How to handle Forms in Cypress